Kritzr/Kritzr/README.md

 ### 🌱 About Me

 - 🎓 Pre-final year student at **Anna University**
-- 🧠 Currently learning **Machine Learning** and diving deep into **System Programming**
+- 🧠 Currently learning **Machine Learning** and exploring **System Programming**
-- 💻 Love building projects and exploring new tools, frameworks, and languages
+- 💻 Love building projects and solving real-world problems
-- 🌟 Always curious and constantly evolving as a developer
+- ☕ Fuelled by curiosity and filter coffee

 ---